-This is definitely a better solution than callbacks: no data leaks, cancellation is supported, properly using threads.
+This is definitely a better solution than callbacks: no memory leaks, cancellation is supported, proper use of threads.
 The only problem is that it is complicated.
-If you compare it with the "ideal" code from the beginning (also shown below), they have very little in common.
+If you compare it with the "ideal" code from the beginning (also shown below), you’ll see that they have very little in common.

-Think of the second problem, where we need to call three endpoints before showing data.
-It can be solved with RxJava properly, but it is even more complicated.
+Think of the second problem, for which we need to call three endpoints before showing the data.
+This can be solved properly with RxJava, but it is even more complicated.

 This code is truly concurrent and has no memory leaks, but we need to introduce RxJava functions such as

-Pair, and destructuring it.
-This is a good implementation, it is just quite complicated.
+Pair, and destructure it.
+This is a correct implementation, but it’s quite complicated.
 So finally, let's see what coroutines offer us.